dkniffin/pota-remix/README.md

 ## How Can I Use It?

 Currently, the project is still very much a work in progress.
 We have not decided yet what formats we'll distribute this rewrite in, but there will likely at least be a website.
-We plan to use [Homebrewery]'s styles in conjunction with a library such as [Jekyll](https://jekyllrb.com/).
+We plan to use [Homebrewery](https://github.com/naturalcrit/homebrewery)'s styles in conjunction with a library such as [Jekyll](https://jekyllrb.com/).

 To follow the changes being made here, you can click "Watch" in the top right and you'll get notifications based on the preferences in your Github account.